6 minutes

 3. Inventory Control That Powers Profitability

-Inventory management in food and beverage management isn’t just about stock levels—it’s a strategic lever for:
+Inventory management isn’t just about stock levels; it’s a strategic lever for:

 • Enabling agile responses to demand shifts

-With smart systems in place, businesses can shift from reactive to proactive—automating reorders, forecasting needs, and spotting inefficiencies before they affect service.
+Smart systems move teams from reactive to proactive, automating reorders, forecasting needs, and spotting inefficiencies early.

 4. Cost Management That Goes Beyond Budgeting